brunoabreuphd/ProfilingPython/README.md

 ## Memory-based Profiling
-Understand your Python application in terms of time is definitely an important step, but to characterize your application workload better, we also need to understand how it uses memory.
+Understanding your Python application in terms of time is definitely an important step, but to characterize your application workload better, we also need to understand how it uses memory.

 ### Application overview
 We use the [`memory_profiler`](https://pypi.org/project/memory-profiler/) module to get an overview of how much memory a Python script is using as a function of time.
 For each example, the `memory/app-overview` folder contains the code to be profiled and a `profile.sh` script that uses the relevant binary (`mprof`) to generate the profiling data, which can be visualized using the `visualize.sh` script.
 A typical output is: